fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_wagprofile.html.markdown

 ---

 # fortios_wirelesscontroller_wagprofile
 Configure wireless access gateway (WAG) profiles used for tunnels on AP.
+Applies to FortiOS Version `>= 6.2.4`.

 ## Argument Reference